abhigya-ps/town-deals/README.md

 available to guest users.
 Name, email, and shipping information required.
 Login and account creation not a requirement.

 * Built the backend using Django in Python.
-Created an app in the project dedicated to flow of data from the frontend to the database and back through URLs parameters and JSON data.
+Created an app in the project dedicated to flow of data from the frontend to the database and back through URL parameters and JSON data.
 * Deployed the frontend in JavaScript, HTML, and CSS.
 Served JavaScript and CSS as static files.
 Passed HTML as templates to the the frontend through URL routes in Django.
 * Initialized a database using PostgreSQL.
 Stored customer data, product data, order history for each customer, and shipping information for each customer.